Thin Film Optics

 - Atomic Force Microscopy

-- Measurement of optical losses in the ppm region (Cavity-Ring-Down Messplatz) (in Kooperation mit Rhysearch)
+- Measurement of optical losses in the ppm-range (Cavity-Ring-Down) (in coopeation with Rhysearch)